WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ## Further examples

-We now provide examples using tags with result values as well as the instructions `cont.bind` and `resume.throw`.
-To this end, we revisit the examples from [Section 3](#introduction-to-continuation-based-stack-switching).
+We now illustrate the use of tags with result values and the instructions `cont.bind` and `resume.throw`, by adapting and extending the examples of [Section 3](#introduction-to-continuation-based-stack-switching).

 ### Extending the generator

-The `$generator` function introduced in [Section 3](#generators) produced the values 100 down to 1.
+The `$generator` function in [Section 3](#generators) produces the values 100 down to 1.
 It uses the tag `$gen`, defined as `(tag $gen (param i32))`, to send values to the `$producer` function.

-We now consider a situation where the producer wants to indicate to the generator to reset itself (i.e., start counting down from 100 again).
-To this end, we allow the producer to pass a boolean flag to the generator when resuming a continuation.
-We use type `i32` for the flag, leading to the following definition of `$gen`:
+We now adapt the producer to indicate to the generator when to reset (i.e., start counting down from 100 again).
+The producer is adapted to pass a boolean flag to the generator when resuming a continuation.
+Correspondingly, the `$gen` tag is adapted to include an `i32` result type for the flag:

 ```wat
 (tag $gen (param i32) (result i32))
 ```

-In the generator, the instruction `(suspend $gen)` now has type `[i32] -> [i32]`: Its argument type represents the generated value (as in the original version of the example), the result type represents the flag obtained back from the producer.
-We change the generator to behave as follows, choosing between resetting or decrementing `$i`:
+In the generator, the instruction `(suspend $gen)` now has type `[i32] -> [i32]`: the parameter type represents the generated value (as in the original version of the example) and the result type represents the flag obtained back from the producer.
+We adapt the generator to behave as follows, choosing between resetting or decrementing `$i`:

 ```wat
   (func $generator